veikman/scad-tarmi/README.md

 If you do intend to model an M6 nut to carve out negative space for a real nut, the call would be `(nut :iso-size 6 :negative true)`, a less complicated shape.
+To make space for a matching threaded bolt, the call might be `(bolt :iso-size 6 :total-length 25 :negative true)`, plus any DFM compensator you require.

-When you need a model of a bolt for a hole that you intend to tap yourself, pass both `:negative true` and `:threaded false` to the corresponding `bolt` function.
+The `threaded` module can also provide simpler models for holes that you intend to tap yourself, instead of actually printing the threading.
+Try passing `:include-threading false` to the `bolt` function.

-Either way, you will need to use `scad-clj` to produce OpenSCAD code for the object.
+You will need to use `scad-clj`, for instance via `[scad-app](https://github.com/veikman/scad-app)`, to produce OpenSCAD code for the object.
 Check the [showcase code](src/showcase/core.clj) for examples of how to do that.
 A selection of the models produced by that code are shown [here](showcase/stl).

 ## Acknowledgements